ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Stock Repurchase Program

-As of February 1, 2025, our Board of Directors authorized us to repurchase $16.7 billion of our common stock under our common stock repurchase program and $1.5 billion remained available for repurchases under the program.
+As of May 3, 2025, our Board of Directors authorized us to repurchase $26.7 billion of our common stock under our common stock repurchase program and $11.4 billion remained available for repurchases under the program.
 The repurchased shares are held as authorized but unissued shares of common stock.
+Unless terminated earlier by resolution of our Board of Directors, the repurchase program will expire when we have repurchased all shares authorized under the program.
+Future repurchases of common stock will be dependent upon our financial position, results of operations, outlook, liquidity and other factors we deem relevant.

 Capital Expenditures

-Net additions to property, plant and equipment were $149.0 million in the first three months of fiscal 2025.
+Net additions to property, plant and equipment were $239.2 million in the first six months of fiscal 2025.
 We expect capital expenditures for fiscal 2025 to be between approximately 4% and 6% of fiscal 2025 revenue as spending returns to our long-term operating model.
 These capital expenditures will be funded with a combination of cash on hand and cash expected to be generated from future operations, together with existing and anticipated available short- and long-term financing.

 Dividends

-On February 18, 2025, our Board of Directors declared a cash dividend of $0.99 per outstanding share of common stock.
-The dividend will be paid on March 17, 2025 to all shareholders of record at the close of business on March 4, 2025 and is expected to total approximately $491.0 million.
+On May 21, 2025, our Board of Directors declared a cash dividend of $0.99 per outstanding share of common stock.
+The dividend will be paid on June 18, 2025 to all shareholders of record at the close of business on June 4, 2025 and is expected to total approximately $491.3 million.
 We currently expect quarterly dividends to continue in future periods.
 The payment of any future quarterly dividends, or a future increase in the quarterly dividend amount, will be at the discretion of the Board of Directors and will be dependent upon our financial position, results of operations, outlook, liquidity and other factors deemed relevant by the Board of Directors.

 New Accounting Pronouncements

 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board that are adopted by us as of the specified effective date.
 Unless otherwise discussed, management believes that the impact of recently issued standards will not have a material impact on our future financial condition, results of operations, and disclosures.
-See Note 11, New Accounting Pronouncements, in the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for a description of recently issued and adopted accounting pronouncements, including the dates of adoption and impact on our historical financial condition, results of operations, and disclosures.
+See Note 12, New Accounting Pronouncements, in the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for a description of recently issued and adopted accounting pronouncements, including the dates of adoption and impact on our historical financial condition, results of operations, and disclosures.

 ITEM 3.
 Quantitative and Qualitative Disclosures About Market Risk